 This type of paint contains a resistant substance that can stop the growth of black mold.

-Steam produced by the shower is one of the major causes of black mold infestation.
-In this regard, anti-mold paint on the bathroom wall can do its job by holding the shower steam and preventing it from infecting more largely to other areas in the bathroom.
+The shower is producing steam which is the major causes of black mold infestation.
+In this regard, anti-mold paint on the bathroom wall can do its job by holding the shower steam.
+Preventing it from infecting more largely to other areas in the bathroom.

 How to Clean Black Mold in Shower

 If black mold has infected your shower, you need to clean up right away.
 Some simple steps below will guide you to clean black mold in the shower.

 - Before operating the removal process, prepare rubber gloves, clean cloth, sponge, cleaning brush, bleach, dish washing liquid, and detergent.